CPK Insurance

 * Estimates based on industry averages.
 Actual premiums depend on your specific business details, claims history, and coverage selections.
 Rates shown are for informational purposes only and do not constitute a quote.

 General liability insurance cost in Connecticut is shaped by both business risk and the state’s above-average market pricing.
-The product data shows a typical small-business range of $33 to $125 per month nationally, while the Connecticut-specific average premium range is $41 to $122 per month, with premiums running 22% above the national benchmark in the state data.
+Typical small-business pricing can vary by state, and Connecticut premiums run above the national benchmark.
 That higher pricing lines up with Connecticut’s premium index of 122, which suggests insurers are factoring in a denser commercial market, higher contract expectations, and local risk conditions.

 Several factors can move your quote up or down.
 Insurers look at industry and risk classification, annual revenue, number of employees, claims history, coverage limits and deductibles, and business location.
 In Connecticut, location can matter more than in a lower-cost market because businesses operate across coastal areas, winter-weather corridors, and major commercial centers such as Hartford, Bridgeport, New Haven, and Stamford.
 The state also has 520 active insurance companies competing for business, which gives you options, but not all carriers price every class the same way.